muhammadyaseen/vae-disentanglement/experiment-notes/Orthogonal Subspaces Idea.md

 #### Can we use this to our advantage ?
 Could this "sharing" phenomenon be used to our advantage for correlated nodes?
 Nodes that are correlated can be allowed to share a dimension...
 In doing so the correlation is elegently captured in a single dimension.
 Uncorrelated nodes will use or have to be encoded onto disjoint dims.

 Right now corrs are modelled by GNN interactions.
 Can we limit those messages / interactions to specific "shared" dims for correlated nodes ?
+This is further expanded upon in [[GNN Idea Exploration#Bifurcated features in GNN nodes]]

 Full disent would require us to encode concepts onto disjoint set of dims.
 We don't have to use 1 dim per concept and could potentially use more dims if number of dims is greater than the number of concepts.
 $$ \mathcal{S} = \bigcup_i^K S_i \;\;\;\; s.t. \;\; S_i \subset \mathcal{S} , \;\;\;  S_i \cap S_j = \varnothing \forall i \neq j$$
 This K gives us the number of disjoint dims.
-At minimum we nee K = num of unique elems.
+At minimum we need K = num of unique elems.
 E,g for K=4 nodes we need at least 4 disjoint subsets